When Was The Osaka Castle Built

 • Reconstruction of the Main Keep (1931): The reconstructed main keep was completed in 1931.
 It was built using reinforced concrete, making it more resistant to fire and earthquakes.
 The exterior was designed to resemble the original Toyotomi-era keep, but the interior was modernized to serve as a museum.

 • World War II Damage: During World War II, Osaka Castle suffered damage from air raids.
-However, the main keep survived, thanks to its robust construction.
+On the flip side, the main keep survived, thanks to its dependable construction.

 After World War II, efforts were made to restore the remaining structures of Osaka Castle and to develop the surrounding park as a public space.
 Today, Osaka Castle is one of the city's most popular tourist attractions, drawing millions of visitors each year.